 If you have the time, you won’t regret taking a day trip or 2 to see other areas of this glorious country.
 Many choose to rent a car when travelling in Slovenia, as it’s super easy and quick to drive everywhere.
 However, you can also take public transport to many places, or otherwise, go on an organised tour.
 Below are some locations we recommend visiting on a day trip from Ljubljana, or you can check out the full list here.

-Lake Bled & Lake Bohinj
+Day Trip to Lake Bled & Lake Bohinj

 If you only have the time to take one day trip from Ljubljana, we highly recommend you visit Lake Bled & Lake Bohinj.
 Or at the very least, you must visit Lake Bled during your time in Slovenia.
 Is it busy & touristy?
 Yes.
 But only really if you visit in the peak season (June to August).
 Otherwise, it is rather pleasant.
 Few places live up to expectation thanks to the Instagram editing game; however, Lake Bled surpassed itself.
 We visited Lake Bled in Winter, and the snow-capped mountains made this location even more picturesque.

 Located just 30-minutes from Bled, Lake Bohinj is another crystalised alpine lake.
 If you are short for time, it’s possible to visit both Bled and Bohinj on the same day.
 If this is the case, you may wish to consider the organised day tour with Get Your Guide.
 This way, you can take the stress out of planning your day, and leave it all up to them.
 Click the link below to read more about the tour along with several positive reviews.

 Book Your Tour: Lake Bled & Lake Bohinj Group Tour